1. In September 2023, EU+ countries received some 108,000 asylum applications, marking the highest level since the refugee crisis of 2015-16

-This high level of asylum applications underestimates the total number of persons arriving with protection needs, because about 4.2 million displaced persons from Ukraine are, in addition, also benefitting from temporary protection.
-Simultaneously, these two trends are exerting a substantial strain on EU+ asylum and reception systems, pushing national authorities to their limits to accommodate and safeguard those in need.
+These concurrent trends - the surge in asylum applications and the influx of displaced persons from Ukraine - are exerting immense strain on the EU+ asylum and reception systems.
+National authorities are being pushed to their limits in their efforts to accommodate and safeguard those in need.

-To eliminate month-to-month fluctuations and provide a broad overview, the chart above assesses the asylum application trends of the top 20 nationalities in the EU+ over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
-Although Syrians and Afghans lodged the most applications for asylum during both these time periods, Syrian applications increased considerably, whereas Afghan applications remained relatively stable.
+To eliminate month-to-month fluctuations, the above chart provides offers a comprehensive overview of the asylum application trends of the top 20 nationalities in September 2023, over the last 12 months (yellow) in comparison to the preceding 12 months (blue).
+Syrians and Afghans lodged the most applications for asylum during both these time periods.
+However, Syrian applications saw a considerable increase (+50%), whereas Afghan applications remained relatively stable.

 Most citizenships in the chart exhibited an upward change in their application numbers, which is to some extent a statistical artefact because we would expect those with decreasing trends to more likely drop below the top 20, and vice versa for those with increasing trends.
-Nevertheless, it is notable that Turks, Russians and Peruvians all lodged more than twice as many applications during the 12 months leading up to July 2023.
-Colombians, Moroccans, Egyptians and Iranians also lodged many more applications in the past year.
+Nevertheless, it is notable that Turks, Russians and Peruvians all lodged more than twice as many applications during the 12 months leading up to September 2023.
+Notably, Ivorians, Egyptians, Moroccans, and Guineans also lodged many more applications in the past year.

-In July 2023, Germany maintained its position as the foremost destination for asylum seekers in the EU+, receiving over 25,000 applications which represents 29% of all applications lodged in the EU+.
-Remarkably, Germany alone received more applications than the next two receiving countries combined, namely France and Spain.
-Both of them received around 12,000 applications apiece, each constituting 14% of the total.
-Italy too featured prominently in the asylum landscape with over 10,000 applications which is a non-trivial 12% of all applications in the EU+.
-It is worth noting that taken together these four countries received over two thirds of all applications lodged in the EU+ in July 2023.
+In September 2023, Germany maintained its position as the foremost destination for asylum seekers in the EU+, receiving 30,000 applications or 27% of all applications lodged in the EU+.
+Remarkably, Germany alone received more applications than the next two receiving countries combined, namely France with 13% of all applications (15,000) and Spain with 12% (14,000).
+Italy too featured prominently in the asylum landscape with over 12,000 applications which represents a non-trivial 11% of all applications in the EU+.
+It is worth noting that taken together these four countries received just under two thirds of all applications lodged in the EU+ in September 2023.

-Comparisons with July 2022 reveal some notable increases: applications in Germany increased by 66%, in Spain by 37%, and in Italy by a massive 85%.
+Comparisons with September 2022 reveal some notable increases: applications in Germany increased by 41%, in Spain by 21%, in Italy by 45%, and in Greece applications more than doubled (+111%).

 Evaluating which EU+ countries tend to receive the most applications for asylum is important but to some extent a simple like-for-like comparison is not appropriate because the EU+ countries vary wildly in terms of the size and capacity of their asylum and reception systems.
 As a rough measure of their overall capacity and a more nuanced estimation of the pressure exerted on national authorities, this chart illustrates the number of asylum applications lodged per million inhabitants (Eurostat population data).

-Taking the entire EU+ into consideration, with a total population of 461 million and 87,000 asylum applications received in July 2023, this converts to 190 applications per million population, or about 1 application for every 5,300 persons.
+Taking the whole EU+ into consideration: its population of 463 million and 108,000 asylum applications received in September 2023, converts to 234 applications per million population, or about 1 application for every 4,300 persons.

-Uniquely among EU+ countries, Hungary did not receive any applications for asylum probably because of special conditions required to submit an asylum application which were introduced by the Hungarian government in May 2020.
+Uniquely among EU+ countries, Hungary received very few applications for asylum in September 2023, probably because of special conditions required to submit an asylum application which were introduced by the Hungarian government in May 2020.
 Read more in the EUAA Asylum Report 2021.

 Read EUAA Country Guidance on Syria and the following EUAA COI reports from 2022 on Syria Security situation, Targeting of individuals, Socio-economic situation and Major human rights, security and humanitarian developments

-- Afghans – In the aftermath of the Taliban takeover in autumn 2021, the recognition rate for Afghans jumped from its usual value of around 50% to more than 90%, before gradually returning to its former level.
-Adding to the complexity, over the last few months there are signs of another increase up to 64% in July 2023.
+- Afghans – In the aftermath of the Taliban takeover in autumn 2021, the recognition rate for Afghans jumped from its usual value of just above 50% to more than 90%, before gradually returning to its former level.
+Adding to the complexity, there was another increase to 66% in September 2023.

 Read EUAA Country Guidance on Afghanistan and the following EUAA COI reports from 2022 on Afghanistan Targeting of Individuals, Security Situation, Key socio-economic indicators and Major legislative, security-related, and humanitarian developments

-Context: It should be noted that some applicants, especially those from Venezuela and to a lesser extent from Afghanistan, tend to be granted national (rather than international) forms of protection which are unregulated at the EU level and are therefore considered as negative asylum decisions in these statistics.
+It should be noted that some applicants, especially those from Venezuela and to a lesser extent from Afghanistan, tend to be granted national (rather than international) forms of protection which are unregulated at the EU level and are therefore considered as negative asylum decisions in these statistics.
 Also, these recognition rates are based on first instance decisions issued by asylum authorities and do not account for cases decided by judiciary and other authorities at second or higher instance i.e. appeal and review.
+Read more in the EUAA Factsheet no 19 on recognition rates.

 The aim of EUAA’s work is to foster a harmonised implementation of the Common European Asylum System across the EU so as to reach a situation where an application for international protection would receive the same decision, no matter where it was lodged.
 Recognition rates, the percentage of asylum applications that receive decisions granting refugee status or subsidiary protection, are sometimes cited as an indicator of the level of such harmonisation between EU+ countries.

-Between May and July 2023, the EU+ recognition rate for Afghans stood at 64% but as the chart shows, there was much variation between EU+ countries.
-Most decisions were issued by Germany where the recognition rate was 57%.
-However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (39% of all first instance decisions, not shown).
-France also issued many decisions to Afghans with a recognition rate of 70%, while Switzerland issued 97% positive decisions to Afghans, compared to Belgium with 30%.
+Between July and September 2023, the EU+ recognition rate for Afghans stood at 64% but as the chart shows, there was much variation between EU+ countries.
+Most decisions were issued by Germany (the biggest circle) where the Jul-Sep recognition rate stood at 53%.
+However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (41% of all first instance decisions, not shown).
+France also issued many decisions to Afghans with a July-September recognition rate of 71%, while Switzerland issued 98% positive decisions to Afghans, compared to Belgium with 28%.
 Read EUAA Country Guidance on Afghanistan.

 In contrast, the recognition rate for Syrians exhibited a much higher degree of consistency among EU+ countries.
-Among the countries issuing the most decisions for Syrians, Austria and Bulgaria had recognition rates of 99%, the Netherlands 96% and Germany 92%.
-This similarity in recognition rates suggests a more consistent assessment of protection needs among Syrians across these EU+ countries.
+Among the countries issuing the most decisions for Syrians, Cyprus had a recognition rate of 100%, Austria 99%, Bulgaria 98%, the Netherlands 93% and Germany 92%.
+Notwithstanding the 53% recognition rate for Syrians in Greece, this similarity in recognition rates suggests a more consistent assessment of protection needs among Syrians across these EU+ countries.

-While an application is awaiting a first instance decision, it is part of the first instance caseload of applications under examination or so-called pending cases.
+While an application is awaiting a first instance decision, it is part of the first instance caseload of applications under examination, or so-called pending cases.
 The number of pending cases serves as a key indicator that reflects the workload faced by national authorities and the strain on national asylum systems, including reception systems.
-As of the end of July 2023, some 687,000 cases were awaiting a first instance decision which is up by a third (34%) compared to July 2022.
-In fact, given some missing data, the overall number of pending cases at first instance likely exceeded 700,000, which would be more than at any other point since early 2017 when EU+ countries were still processing cases lodged during the refugee crisis of 2015-16.
+As of the end of September 2023, some 770,000 cases were awaiting a first instance decision which is more than at any other point since early 2017 when EU+ countries were still processing applications lodged during the refugee crisis of 2015-16.

 In general, citizenships lodging the most applications tend to have the most cases awaiting decisions.
-For example, in July 2023, Syrians and Afghans had the largest share of pending cases (89,000 and 69,000, respectively).
-This situation was particularly pronounced for Syrians, with a 52% increase compared to July 2022, while the number of pending cases for Afghans remained relatively stable.
+For example, in September 2023, Syrians and Afghans had the largest share of first instance pending cases (105,000 and 75,000, respectively).
+This situation was particularly pronounced for Syrians, with a 57% increase compared to September 2022, while the number of pending cases for Afghans increased to a lesser extent by 16%.

 Context: EU+ asylum authorities are under pressure to increase their decision making, and do so often with the operational support of the EUAA.
 Despite these efforts, decision making has not kept pace with the number of applications being lodged.
-As a consequence, the total number of cases awaiting a decision at the end of June 2023 (including those in appeal or review) increased to 958,000 (Eurostat data).
-Within this total, 71% (684,000) cases were pending at first instance, while the remaining 29% (274,000) were awaiting decisions at second or higher instances.
+As a consequence, we estimate that the total number of cases awaiting a decision at the end of August 2023 (including those in appeal or review) increased to around 1,010,000 (Eurostat - missing data estimated).
+Within this total, we conclude that just under three quarters (73% or 740,000) of cases were pending at first instance, while the remaining quarter (27% or 270,000) were awaiting decisions at second or higher instances.

 The Survey of Asylum-related Migrants (SAM) is a multi-country project designed to collect testimonies directly from people seeking international protection across the EU+.
 Based on the premise that digital literacy is increasingly prevalent, the project uses online, self-administered surveys that can be completed on smartphones and offers the possibility to survey large numbers of migrants at the same time.
 The primary objective of SAM is to establish a permanent system of collecting standardised, reliable, and comparable data on relevant topics, such as push and pull factors, travel histories and migrants’ future aspirations.
 Understanding these drivers both facilitates general preparedness to deal with a high number of arrivals but also to better inform policymakers.

 On 11 April 2022, the EUAA launched the Survey of Arriving Migrants for Displaced People from Ukraine, with the support of the Organisation for Economic Co-operation and Development (OECD).
 The questionnaire was updated in February 2023 to include additional topics.
-Demographics of the responses since February 2023, as of 11 September 2023, are shown below.
+Demographics of the responses since February 2023, as of 6 November 2023, are shown below but for more detailed information read the latest EUAA Employment and Education factsheet.

 For more information on SAM and on other projects related to displacement from Ukraine, access the following reports: